ALRS

 Share count has increased 27.1% over three years, indicating dilution.

-Over the past 22.2 years, a hypothetical investment of $100 in ALRS would have grown to $916, compared to $941 for the S&P 500.
-ALRS has returned 10.5% annualized vs 10.6% for the index, underperforming the broader market over this period.
+Over the past 22.4 years, a hypothetical investment of $100 in ALRS would have grown to $1009, compared to $981 for the S&P 500.
+That represents an annualized return of 10.9% vs 10.7% for the index — confirming ALRS as a market-beating investment and the kind of quality company where buying during 200-week moving average touches has historically been rewarded.

 Free cash flow has been declining at a -16.5% compound annual rate.
 A deteriorating cash flow trend warrants extra scrutiny — the stock may be cheap for a reason.